 Responsiveness is instant in my testing.
 Note that from a technical standpoint the Zwift Click (buttons) aren’t talking directly to the trainer.
 Instead, they’re talking to the Zwift app running on your tablet/phone/TV, and then in turn that tells the trainer how to simulate that particular gearing combination.
 I’ll dive into this more in the ‘Compatibility’ section, on why that matters for 3rd parties.

 You’ll find that depending on your power outputs, you’ll mostly be floating within a few different gears.
 For example, the vast majority of my riding on flat terrain floats in the 14-16 gear range.
-Give me some mild hills and I’ll probably go down to 12-13, and a sprint and I’ll probably increase gearing into the 17-18 range for a bit more power.
+Give me some mild hills and I’ll probably go down to 12-13, and for a sprint I’ll probably increase gearing into the 17-18 range for a bit more power.
 Rarely am I sub-10 in gearing (the easiest gears), or above 20 for long.
 Point being, while I still prefer real bike shifters, you’ll find you’re often no more than a few button taps away, and the reaction time is essentially instant.

 Thus getting to road feel/simulation.
 In other words, how does it feel?
 It feels essentially the same as other trainers in that 4-5kg flywheel realm.
 This has a 4.7kg flywheel (the CORE has a 5.4kg flywheel).
 Generally speaking, the larger the flywheel, the more inertia you’ll feel (in a good way).
 However, that’s hardly the only factor.
 The exact internal gearing arrangement can also heavily influence that (good or bad).
 Point being, going back and forth between the KICKR CORE & JetBlack Victory, I notice no difference in inertia (such as the acceleration of sprinting or slowing down).